-Postcolonial studies in Modern Languages at Nottingham is a multidisciplinary area of research incorporating anthropology, economics, politics, history, sociology, literature and cultural studies.
+Postcolonial studies in Modern Languages at Nottingham is a multidisciplinary area of research, incorporating:

 We take a keen interest in the colonial histories interlinking France, Germany, Spain and Portugal with their former colonies in Sub-Saharan Africa, Latin America, the Caribbean and Francophone Canada.